 Note: this Crawl focuses on pubs, bars and bottle shops; see our other Canberra Crawl for a guide to the capital’s breweries and brewpubs.

 Stop One: The George Harcourt Inn

 In the far north of Canberra, the George Harcourt could be the perfect spot for weary travellers to unwind after a long drive to the ACT.
 Built in the 1980s, but with a pretty authentic tilt at the classic Tudor style pub, it has a great vibe to soak up while sitting and chatting in the sprawling beer garden or at a booth inside.

-With 20 taps on offer, it caters for a diverse group, with a variety of standard Aussie staples, British and European classics (this is a great spot to sit back with a pint of Fuller’s London Pride), and at least four taps constantly rotating through craft beers.These offerings have a focus on seasonal styles, and anything that rates well off these rotating taps has a chance to graduate into the more regular lineup.
+With more than 20 beers and ciders on offer, it caters for a diverse group, with a variety of standard Aussie staples, British and European classics (this is a great spot to sit back with a pint of Fuller’s London Pride).
+While the majority are given over to major breweries' beers, around half a dozen taps feature small local operations, with four of those on rotation.

 Stop Three: The Old Canberra Inn